eldoctorenlapista/cordova-background-geo/README.md

 Delete location with locationId.

-**Note:** Locations are not actually deleted from database to avoid gaps in locationId numbering.
-Instead locations are marked as deleted.
-Locations marked as deleted will not appear in output of `BackgroundGeolocation.getLocations`.

 ### deleteAllLocations(success, fail)

 **Note:** You don't need to delete all locations.
 Plugin manages number of locations automatically and location count never exceeds number as defined by `option.maxLocations`.